montigno/skrypy/docs/html/_sources/installation/cluster.rst.txt

 =============

 The procedure for installing Skrypy and its dependencies on a cluster is the same as for a local installation.
-Check with the cluster administrator.
+See with the cluster administrator.

    .. |pic1| image:: ../ressources/Skrypy_buttons.png
       :width: 100%